painted oak furniture

 It was an era of many craftsmen who were eager to get into their workshops and build stuff!
-Women from the eighties were filling their homes with hand made country crafts of all sorts and the handmade furniture was definitely in abundance!
+Women from the eighties were filling their homes with handmade country crafts of all sorts and the handmade furniture was definitely in abundance!

-My client just wanted it updated for their new farmhouse style home.
-The yellowing oak just wasn’t going to work in their new home but they wanted to keep the hand made pie safe in the family.
+My client just wanted it updated for their new farmhouse-style home.
+The yellowing oak just wasn’t going to work in their new home but they wanted to keep the handmade pie safe in the family.

 I loved the metal detail in the doors.
 Back in the day when a piece like this would have been used for pies, the holes in the metal would have allowed air to flow through without the bugs getting to the fresh-baked pies.